s-fuerst/Vahana.jl/docs/src/predator.md

 ### Time series

-First we create a linechart for the time series stored in the global state.
-For this purpose Vahana offers the function `plot_globals`.
-Since This function returns not only the Makie Figure itself, but also the Axis and Plots, so that the result can be processed further.
-If the default result is displayed, the Julia function `first` can be used to extract the mapping from the returned tuple.
+First, we will generate a line chart for the time series data stored in the global state.
+Vahana provides the `plot_globals` function for this purpose.
+This function not only returns the Makie Figure itself but also the Axis and Plots, allowing for further processing of the result.
+If you wish to display the default result, you can utilize the Julia `first` function to extract the figure from the returned tuple.

 ````@example predator
 plot_globals(ppsim, [ :predator_pop, :prey_pop, :cells_with_food ]) |> first